Pithanus maerkelii: Distribution

-Pithanus maerkelii is a species of plant bug in the family Miridae.
-It is found in Europe, but occurs in the Mediterranean basin only on the western northern edge.
-To the east spreads across the Palearctic to European Russia and Ukraine.
-It is an adventive species in North America.
+This species is found in Europe occurring in the Mediterranean basin but only on the western northern edge.
+To the east this species can be found across the Palearctic to European Russia and Ukraine.
+The species was introduced to North America being found in the United States and Canada.
+Their introduction to North America means that this species now has a holarctic distribution.